Dec. 14-16, 2016: the [Switch~ Ensemble] plays San Francisco & Oakland.

-09.10.13: I've officially received a commission from the Meir Rimon Commissioning Assistance Program of the Internatioval Horn Socierty to begin writing my Double Concerto for Horn soloists Jeff Nelsen and Michael Walker to be premiered by the Eastman Musica Nova Ensemble with conductor Brad Lubman in Rochester, NY on March 21, 2014
+09.10.13: Commission from Meir Rimon Commissioning Assistance Program of the International Horn Society to begin writing my Double Concerto for horn soloists Jeff Nelsen, Michael Walker and the Eastman Musica Nova Ensemble with conductor Brad Lubman.

 07.03.13: Excerpted from NewMusicBox: "Asymptotic Flux: First Study in Entropy by Jason Thorpe Buchanan is an unearthly collage of sounds.
 Though conceptually direct, the [result was] delightfully ambiguous: frantic joy could be as easily heard as extreme distemperment." www.newmusicbox.org/articles/2013-june-in-buffalo/